Oil Quality Monitoring and the Advances in Real Time Oil Analysis

 Whilst not trying to duplicate laboratory derived results, by providing real time analysis whilst the equipment is still operational, online oil sensors will continuously monitor wear debris generation.

 With the advent of sensors, these were typically simple single point dielectric, conductivity or permittivity measurement devices detecting the rough oxidation level of the oil with little sensitivity to other key parameters.

-More recent sensor advancements are now capable of detecting degradation of not only overall quality, but estimating percent soot, total base number, relative humidity, additive depletion, etc, all whilst the equipment and asset is still in operation – no downtime periods.
+More recent sensor advancements are now capable of detailed data analysis including detecting degradation of not only overall quality, but estimating percent soot, total base number, relative humidity, additive depletion, oil temperature, viscosity etc, all via remote monitoring whilst the equipment and asset is still in operation – no downtime periods.

 Miniotec offers two (2) complimenting sensors for oil analysis which have proven to be an effective tool for determining failure modes for both equipment and the lubricant.

 The wear debris sensor provides very early detection of mechanical failure within an asset.
 The sensor can detect and categorise ferrous and non-ferrous particles as small as 40μm thus offering ‘best in class’ sensitivity.
 Competing technologies are typically only able to detect 120 – 150 μm particle sizes.
 This is insufficient to identify important failure modes in gearboxes, particularly within wind turbine applications.

 The online oil quality sensor is the worlds most advanced sensor of its service and is the only real-time oil quality sensor for monitoring the health state of lubricating oils / fluids and capable of replacing most periodic (preventative) oil sampling.